 Disappointed that my dreams were an instant away from withering away.
-Disappointed that all that work was for naught.
-Disappointed that I'd done all this, and given up at the end.
+Disappointed that all this was for naught.
+Disappointed that I'd done all this work, and just given up at the end.
 That's what I regretted most.
 When I should have been finishing off the last few past papers, guaranteed to hold 5, maybe even 10 precious marks in repeat questions alone, I slept.
 Sometimes, for 16 hours a day, to avoid them.
 When I should have been doing those last minute practice essays, I stalled by looking into my plate for hours, to the point where I'd be sickened by the thought of taking another bite.
 In the hours before the exam, the precious moments where my peers were scrambling about for every scrap of knowledge, I stood there, blank faced.
 Not caring.

-And now, despite my marks being salvageable, I couldn't muster up the energy to even read through the new modules in science, the latest chapters in math, the next essay in English, yet alone excel at them.

-And tbloody cold wasn't helping either.
+And now, despite my marks being salvageable, I couldn't muster up the energy to even read through the new modules of physics and chemistry work, the latest chapters in math, the next essay in English, yet alone excel at them.
+And this bloody cold on top of all this, wasn't hurting either.
 Who gets sick for 6 weeks in the middle of finals?

-Me of course.
+Me, of course.
 This all sucked.
 I needed to get up and work.

 I grimaced as I shifted up the pool chair, the protesting groans of the now years-old hinges a piercing cry in the otherwise still air.
 Bonzer sighed next to me as I swung my legs around and made to get up.

 It was a good moment.
 It was nice to get away.

 But that's all it was meant to be.
 A moment.